January 16, 2019

 RELATED READ: Here's what you should know about drinking celery juice

-Recently, ghee has gained popularity with people on the Whole30 or paleo diets, which prohibit dairy products.
-Filtering out the milk fat gets rid of the lactose and casein inside of butter, which is good news for anyone who has a dairy allergy, Refinery29 reports.
+Most people who use ghee prefer its smokey, butterscotch-like, flavor, Wolfram says.
+People on the Whole30 or paleo diets, which prohibit dairy products, also are turning to ghee.
+After cooking out the milk fat and the lactose and casein inside of butter, glee can be a substitute for anyone who has a dairy allergy, Refinery29 reports.

-Ghee is high in omega-3s and butyric acid, a short-chain fatty acid thought to be good for your gastrointestinal tract and digestion, Bon Appetit notes.
-But it’s worth noting that, because ghee and butter both derive from cow's milk, their nutritional profiles and fat content are very similar, Medical News Today notes.
+Ghee is high in omega-3s and butyric acid, a short-chain fatty acid believed to be good for the gastrointestinal tract and digestion, Bon Appetit notes.
+But it’s worth noting that, because ghee and butter both come from cow's milk, they share similiar nutritional profiles and fat content , Medical News Today notes.

-One particular perk of ghee over butter is its stability on the shelf.
-The absence of water means it can be stored without any refrigeration for extended periods of time.
-Just be sure to keep the jar away from steaming stoves, food and anything else that can introduce bacteria, Bon Appetit warns.
+One additional perk of ghee over butter: stability on the shelf.
+The absence of water means it can be stored without any refrigeration.
+You do have to keep the jar away from steaming stoves, food and anything else that can introduce bacteria, Bon Appetit warns.

 It’s hard to say that ghee is better, or healthier than butter, since their profiles are so similar.
-Rather, ghee is a slightly more flavorful alternative to butter and its high fat content (similar to butter) makes it a popular option among those following the keto diet.
+Instead, think of ghee as a slightly more flavorful alternative to butter and a good option, because of its high fat content, for those following the keto diet.